-For full participation marks, participate in each weekly discussion forum at least five times.
-At least one of these must be an original post (i.e., you initiate a discussion within a topic) and the others can be responses to other discussions within your group (you will be in the same group of $\sim 10$ students throughout the semester).
+For full participation marks, participate in each weekly discussion forum at least five times throughout the week.
+At least one of these must be an original post (i.e., you initiate a discussion within a topic), and the others can be responses to other discussions within your group (you will be in the same group of ~ 10 students throughout the semester).